Yoga at Optimised is done our way - with no fluff, small class sizes, lots of individual attention, and complete focus on you.

 Iyengar yoga is physically and mentally challenging, you'll work on holding poses for a longer period of time to build strength, stamina, and flexibility in the body, rather than a fast flow cardiovascular workout style class.

-Hatha yoga is a gentle, mat based style of yoga that focuses on sitting and standing postures as well as breathing techniques.
-We love it because the pace is slower compared to more intense yoga styles - you won't work up a sweat - but you will leave a Hatha class feeling looser, more balanced, and relaxed.
+Hatha yoga is a gentle but challenging mat based style of yoga that focuses on sitting and standing postures as well as breathing techniques.
+We love it because the pace is slower compared to more intense yoga styles - you won't often work up a real sweat - but you will leave a Hatha class feeling looser, more balanced, and relaxed.

 Our Hatha classes offer a great opportunity to release tension, get loose, and prepare for the day ahead, or unwind after a busy day of work.